noforeignland/nfl-signalk/README.md

 # SignalK To NFL
 Effortlessly log your boat's movement to **noforeignland.com**

+**BETA VERSION** - This is a testing release.
+Use with caution in production environments.

+## Testing Notes
+- This version includes experimental features
+- Report issues on GitHub
+- Not recommended for production use

 ## Features
 * Automatically log your position to NFL
 * Send detailed tracks to log your entire trip and not just your final position